 However the difficulties encountered in recent years have had an important impact on the construction schedule of the new COS backup building.
 This new facility will be available by 2019.
-This action is by the end of 2017 the main issue still to be addressed.
+This action is by the end of 2018 the last SAM issue to be addressed.